brisag/rails-engine/README.md

 [(Back to top)](#table-of-contents)

 * Thank you to Turing School of Software and Design for the inspiration and direction in building this application
-* Developed by Joey Haas
+* Developed by Brisa Garcia Gonzales
   + [Git Hub](https://github.com/brisag)
   + [LinkedIn](https://www.linkedin.com/in/brisa-garcia/)